kartverket/pharos/README.md

 # skip-security-scans

-GitHub action for running Security Scans, that should be run before deploying to SKIP
+GitHub action for running different Security Scans, that should be run before deploying to SKIP